 - Advertise when local college fairs are in the area.

 - Support youth in completing college applications and FAFSA forms and provide documents to assist unaccompanied homeless youth with independent student determinations.
-See more on our Financial Aid Tip Sheet.
+See more on our Financial Aid Tip Sheet or Financial Aid webpage.

 - Familiarize yourself with higher education timelines and deadlines.
 Start introducing offices and support programs early on from the Pathways to Partnership: Higher Education guide.